 - ICR is an option that can help you pay your loans faster as your income goes up over time.
 Your monthly payment on ICR will be either 20 percent of discretionary income or the income-adjusted amount you would pay for a fixed loan term of 12 years, whichever is less.
 Your monthly payment with ICR may be more than it would be with the standard repayment plan, and any unpaid balance is forgiven after 25 years.

-Tips for the best experience with Great Lakes
+Tips for the best Great Lakes borrowing experience